|

 area.

-The maximum surface temperature of a wood floor is 85
+The recommended maximum surface temperature for any floor is 85

 degrees.
 Make sure your installer chooses a control strategy